 - Side Effects

 Cephalexin poses fewer side effects, which may take the form of diarrhea, vomiting, or cramping.
 In contrast, doxycycline may have more far-reaching effects.
-It may make your skin sensitive, interfere with the performance of barrier-based birth control methods, cause diarrhea to the effect of watery or bloody stools even two months after the completion of the course, and lead to teeth discoloration.
+It may make your skin sensitive, interfere with the performance of barrier-based birth control methods, and lead to diarrhea to the effect of watery or bloody stools.
+However, only a small minority of patients experience side effects.

 - Drug Interactions